cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 Limitations
 ###########

-    * Cilium's eBPF kube-proxy replacement currently cannot be used with :ref:`gsg_encryption`.
+    * Cilium's eBPF kube-proxy replacement currently cannot be used with :ref:`encryption_ipsec`.
     * Cilium's eBPF kube-proxy replacement relies upon the socket-LB feature which uses eBPF cgroup hooks to implement the service translation.
 Using it with libceph deployments currently requires support for the getpeername(2) hook address translation in